 Hotels in Entertainment District is very convenient but also generally very expensive.
 If you are looking for cheaper accommodation, you may find some in China Town .
 Chinatown near Spadina Avenue has good streetcar service which will take you to downtown and Harbourfront within half hour.
 Also, in this area, you will find the Art Gallery of Ontario(AGO), good restaurants serving Asian cuisine, Kensington Market and Grafitti Alley.

 Where To Stay In Toronto – Best hotels in Downtown Toronto

 #1.
 My First Choice For The Best Hotel In Toronto Is The Intercontinental Toronto Centre.

 The reason I picked this hotel is:

-- It’s right next to the CN Tower and Rogers centre and many attractions are within 10 min walking distance.
+- This hotel is right next to the CN Tower and Rogers centre.
+Many other attractions are within 10 min walking distance.

 - This convenience of course comes with a price tag of approx. $326 USD/night which is a bit expensive.
 However, the good news is that they sometimes run discounts when you get the same room for around $200 USD/night.